Wildlife landscapes abound with fascinating characters.

 A well-designed four-season landscape naturally attracts colorful backyard birds with a variety of fruits, seeds and shelter.
-Offering supplemental water, seed and housing is likely to draw an exciting array of colorful wildlife visitors throughout the year.
+By offering supplemental water, quality seed and preferred housing, you are likely to draw in an exciting array of colorful wildlife visitors throughout the year.

 There are many ways to support both birds and pollinators while maintaining a tidy garden.
 Determining your objectives and creating a plan to balance realistic maintenance needs with your lifestyle is part of the planning process.